thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/get-set-connector-rpc/request.md

 ![image](/images/gateway/get-set-connector-rpc/request-get-set-rpc-2.png)
 {: refdef}

-Also, let's see light level after setting it using GET method.
-For this purpose, simply run the GET rpc method, that was described above:
+Also, let's take a look at light level after setting it using GET method.
+To do this, simply run the GET RPC method, described above:

 ```bash
 get requestUrlExpression=light-level;